rendall/icebreakers/QUESTIONS.md

 * Credit: [SnackNation](https://snacknation.com/blog/icebreaker-questions/)
   * How’d you do on the office trivia contest last week?
   * What would be the perfect caption for this meme/cartoon/awkward photo?
-  * What movie made you laugh the hardest?
-(Try to tell us through charades.)
   * What is the craziest request you’ve ever gotten in your career?
 (You can keep it anonymous to get the juiciest answers.)
   * Who is this supposed to be?
   * What does [insert coworker]’s laugh sound like to you?
 (Tell us by imitating it.)